kubevirt/monitoring/docs/runbooks/CDINoDefaultStorageClass.md

 ## Meaning

-This alert fires when there is no default (Kubernetes or virtualization) storage class, and a data volume is `Pending` for one.
+This alert fires when a data volume is `Pending` because there is no default storage class.

 A default virtualization storage class has precedence over a default Kubernetes storage class for creating a VirtualMachine disk image.

 ## Impact

-If there is no default (Kubernetes or virtualization) storage class, a data volume that does not have a specified storage class remains in a `Pending` phase.
+If there is no default Kubernetes storage class and no default virtualization storage class, a data volume that does not have a specified storage class remains in a `Pending` phase.

 ## Diagnosis